Kale Chickpea Cauliflower Pizza

 Ah pizza, who doesn’t love it!?
-The cheesiness, the crust, the toppings… it’s easy to know why it’s so incredibly popular and has at least half the frozen section is committed to it in the grocery store.
+The cheesiness, the crust, the toppings… it’s easy to know why it’s so incredibly popular and has at least half the frozen section of the grocery store is committed to it.
 Pizza is my weakness – put it in front of me and I’ll probably eat 5-10 slices.
 This is totally fine some times, but if you have personal goals to eat healthier and lose weight naturally, then 6 slices of regular pizza won’t help you get there.

 So what if I told you that you could make a much healthier version of the tasty goodness?
 I’m sure you’ve heard of cauliflower pizza crust at this point, it’s almost everywhere these days, but have you tried making it yourself?
-You’ll skip all the additives they add to store-bought versions, and the excess refined carbs!
+You’ll skip all the additives they add to store-bought versions.

 Making your own cauliflower pizza might seem a little overwhelming at first, but it’s actually quite simple.
 And once you do it a couple of times it’ll feel so much easier.
 So let me walk you through the process of making this delicious pizza and all the amazing benefits you’ll be giving your body when you do!